NimaOS/rethink-activities-button/README.md

 And thought it looked cool, so I'm trying to install it on Nimaos by default! (:

 Edit: Well, this is gonna be the default on gnome :))
+Edit again: Welp! this is in GNOME now!
+Nice!